MicrosoftDocs/WSL/WSL/disk-space.md

 To repair a disk mount error in WSL, and restore it back to a usable / writeable state again, you can use the `wsl.exe --mount` command to re-mount the disk with the following steps:

-1. Shutdown all WSL distributions by opening PowerShell and entering the command:
+1. Shutdown all WSL distributions by opening PowerShell as administrator (in an elevated command prompt) and entering the command:

     ```powershell
     wsl.exe --shutdown
     ```

-2. Open PowerShell as administrator (in an elevated command prompt) and enter the mount command, replacing `<path-to-ext4.vhdx>` with the path to the distribution's .vhdx file.
+2. Enter the mount command and replacing `<path-to-ext4.vhdx>` with the path to the distribution's .vhdx file.
 For help locating this file, see [How to locate the VHD file and disk path for your Linux distribution](#how-to-locate-the-vhdx-file-and-disk-path-for-your-linux-distribution).

     ```powershell
     wsl.exe --mount <path-to-ext4.vhdx> --vhd --bare